What is Laura’s Hope?

 We had no idea that we were on final approach.
 We thought we were bullet-proof.
 Because of that we lived every day with each other at full-throttle.
 The true gift is that even knowing the outcome, I would do it all again and wouldn’t change a thing about the life Laura and I had together.

 I want to introduce everyone to something which has captured a large piece of my heart and soul.
-This page is created to raise awareness of brain disease, aneurysms, arteriovenous malformations (AVM), traumatic brain injury and chronic traumatic encephalopathy (CTE).
 Laura’s Hope began after the 2015 Memorial Day floods in Wimberley and the surrounding area.
-This operation exists to return memories and information to disaster survivors, families in crisis, bereaved family members and many others who are in need of hope and comfort worldwide.
+This effort exists to return memories and information to disaster survivors, families in crisis, bereaved family members and many others who are in need of hope and comfort worldwide.
 When computers are found after a natural disaster or life-changing event, I will attempt to recover the data free of charge.

 Other services include: